death14stroke/daily-news/README.md

 # daily-news

 News application using React Native and News API in Express JS.
 Made with bare workflow and fully compatible on Android and iOS.
 Get daily highlights or search through upto 7 different categories of news and top sources avaiable for top countries in the world.
+Enabled hermes and proguard.

 ## See also